 The current Crowns of An Tir can be seen at: http://www.antir.sca.org/WhosWho/ .
 Obviously, Ducal and County coronets, as well as Baronial coronets, should be pretty much the same as from the Kingdom where you came from, so just assume you don’t want to wear anything that looks like those.

-Unlike some other kingdoms, An Tir is relatively easy going about the wearing of metal circlets.
+An Tir is relatively easy going about the wearing of metal circlets.
 Anyone can wear a metal circlet in An Tir as long as it doesn’t have any of the insignia of a rank that you haven’t earned or achieved.
-If you come from a Kingdom where metal is strictly for Royals, this should help to save your back from all the bowing you might have done if you thought we were heavy in Royal Peers.

 If you are interested, the Kingdom Law can be found at: http://www.antir.sca.org/Pubs/Laws/Laws2012/AnTir_Law_May_2012.pdf

-Like all Kingdoms, AnTir has the standard Peerages: Royal, Chivalry, Laurel, and Pelican.
-We, also, have a Grant of Arms and an Award of Arms.
+Like all Kingdoms, AnTir has the standard Peerages: Royal, Chivalry, Laurel, Pelicans, and Masters of Defence.
+We also have a Grant of Arms and an Award of Arms.

 In AnTir, Grant of Arms comes with the following orders: